Kuwait City - Things to Do in Kuwait City in January

 Hala February Festival Launch Events

-February may be the main show, but the cultural exhibitions and fireworks rehearsals kick off in late January along Kuwait City waterfront.
+February may be the main show.
+But the cultural exhibitions and fireworks rehearsals kick off in late January along Kuwait City waterfront.
 You will catch run-throughs of the traditional Ardah sword dance and watch technicians test light rigs along Gulf Road.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-The finest shawarma in January waits at Al-Muhallab after 1 AM when fresh bread emerges—locals queue in the chill for lamb shawarma loaded with extra garlic sauce.
-Most Kuwait City museums keep winter hours through January, opening at 9 AM instead of 10 AM, yet this shift never appears online—call ahead to confirm.
-January is when Kuwaiti families spread blankets along Gulf Road every Friday afternoon—grab takeaway from Souq Sharq food court and blend in for a slice of local life.
+The finest shawarma in January waits at Al-Muhallab after 1 AM when fresh bread emerges, locals queue in the chill for lamb shawarma loaded with extra garlic sauce.
+Most Kuwait City museums keep winter hours through January, opening at 9 AM instead of 10 AM, yet this shift never appears online, call ahead to confirm.
+January is when Kuwaiti families spread blankets along Gulf Road every Friday afternoon, grab takeaway from Souq Sharq food court and blend in for a slice of local life.
 The Friday market (flea market) in Mishref rolls on rain or shine in January, hawking everything from vintage Arabic coffee pots to 1980s cassette tapes.

 Avoid These Mistakes

-Assuming January equals cold weather—you will be sweating by noon if you pack for a European winter, since 28°C (82°F) afternoons still feel tropical.
-Booking beachfront hotels for the 'winter' beach dream—January's 18°C (64°F) water means the pool, not the sea, will be your splash zone.
-Turning up at the Kuwait Towers restaurant without checking January hours—the revolving restaurant often shuts for maintenance during the low season.
+Assuming January equals cold weather, you will be sweating by noon if you pack for a European winter, since 28°C (82°F) afternoons still feel tropical.
+Booking beachfront hotels for the 'winter' beach dream, January's 18°C (64°F) water means the pool, not the sea, will be your splash zone.
+Turning up at the Kuwait Towers restaurant without checking January hours, the revolving restaurant often shuts for maintenance during the low season.

-Explore Activities in Kuwait City
+Explore More Activities in Kuwait City